CentreForDigitalHumanities/Textcavator/documentation/Distrobox development setup.md

 sudo apt install postgresql
 ```

-TODO: add fix for /var/run/postgresql ownership.

-For convenience, the following commands let you run `psql` as a superuser, without switching to the `postgres` user.
+For convenience, the following commands let you run `psql` without switching to the `postgres` user.
 Substitute `johndoe` with your own username.

 ```sh
 sudo -u postgres createuser johndoe